cmanv/zwm/readme.md

 the _menu-launcher-label_ option.
 (Default: "Launchers")

 Any menu can contains a list of commands and submenus.
-A menu definition starts by _menu-start_ statement, followed by a number of _menu-item_ statements, and ends with a _menu-end_ stetement.
+A menu definition starts by _menu-start_ statement, followed by a list of _menu-item_ statements, and ends with a _menu-end_ stetement.

 > _menu-start_ _text_